BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 101 ---

-17.1.2015 EN Official Journal of the European Union L 12/101

 5. In relation to reinsurance contracts, the relevant options for the purposes of paragraphs 2 and 3 shall be the
 following: